 Differentiate elementary functions.

-Apply the derivative to maximum and minimum of functions.
+Apply the derivative to find maximum and minimum of functions.

 Calculate the indefinite and definite integral of a function.

 Apply methods of substitution and integration by parts and applications.

 Understand limits of sequences, series and functions and be able to apply those definitions.

 Apply tests for convergence.Linked to the following assessments: